Xt-Editor/Xt-Editor-Xt-Core/.github/CONTRIBUTING.md

    being changed, added, or removed**.

 * Issues should be opened in the *correct* repository.
-  Issue should only be reported here if they cover the `xtensis/core` project.
-Other issues that pertain to another aspect of the Xtensis project should be reported in that repository.
+  Issue should only be reported here if they cover the `xt/core` project.
+Other issues that pertain to another aspect of the Xt project should be reported in that repository.

 ## Code contributions